mattmakai/fullstackpython.com/source/content/pages/11-devops/02-monitoring.markdown

 * [PagerDuty](http://www.pagerduty.com/) alerts a designated person or group if there are stability, performance, or uptime issues with an application.

-* [App Enlight](https://appenlight.com/) provides performance, exception and error monitoring and is currently specific to Python web applications.

 * [Opbeat](https://opbeat.com) Built for django.
 Opbeat combines performance metrics, release tracking, and error logging into a single simple service.

 ## Monitoring resources